junxit/us-congress-bills-111/bill.md

 ## § 2.
 References to the building

 Any reference in a law, map, regulation, document, record, or other paper of the United States to the building described in section 1 shall be considered to be a reference to the “Stewart Lee Udall Department of the Interior Building”.

+## § 1.
+Designation

+The United States Department of the Interior Building located at 1849 C Street, Northwest, in Washington, District of Columbia, shall be known and designated as the “Stewart Lee Udall Department of the Interior Building”.

+## § 2.
+References

+Any reference in a law, map, regulation, document, record, or other paper of the United States to the building referred to in section 1 shall be considered to be a reference to the “Stewart Lee Udall Department of the Interior Building”.

+-  Amend the title so as to read “A bill to designate the United States Department of the Interior Building in Washington, District of Columbia, as the “Stewart Lee Udall Department of the Interior Building”.”.